Hello and welcome to my Taylor 210ce review.

 You can definitely gig with this guitar and record – it’s definitely of a high enough quality to do everything you want it to.

-Even though the MSRP on this thing is like $1,328, you’ll most likely be able to pick it up for around $999.
+Even though the MSRP on this thing is like $1,328, you’ll most likely be able to pick it up for less.
 So, considering you’re getting that Taylor playability and a great tone, I’d say it’s definitely value-for-money.

 You don’t get solid back and sides and there are some other things that are better on their higher end models – but for the price it’s definitely worth it if you’re after that dreadnought/spruce/rosewood combo with electronics/cutaway and easy playability.